 In a standard meeting, the facilitator focuses the discussions on the specific issues attendees raise during the check-in portion of the meeting.

 In a discussion meeting the meeting host uses one or more exercises based on handouts from the SMART Recovery Handbook centered on a specific SMART Recovery tool.

-The training course offers online group meetings and SMART Meeting Management (SMM) meetings that you can attend as a trainee or graduate.
-You will receive detailed information for ongoing support within the training course.
+We offer online group training meetings and SMART Meeting Management (SMM) meetings you can attend either as a trainee or a training graduate.
+You'll receive detailed information of our ongoing training and support offerings within the training course.